ckosanovic/OMICS_LOGIC/PCA_analysis_and_clustering_liver_breast_expression_data.md

 ## Principal Component Analysis

-Performing the Principal Component Analysis and and placing it in an object after scaling and centering the data:
+Performing the Principal Component Analysis and placing it in an object after scaling and centering the data:

 ``` r